charmaine211/AfstuderenOU/README.md

 1. Label Data: Improve Label UI for Better Usability
 - [ ] **Make the Label UI more intuitive**:
-  - Enhance the user interface for labeling to ensure it is more user-friendly and easier to navigate.
+  - Enhance the user interface for labelling to ensure it is more user-friendly and easier to navigate.
-  - Provide clear instructions and feedback to users during the labeling process.
+  - Provide clear instructions and feedback to users during the labelling process.

 2. Label Data: Simplify Directory Structure Setup
 - [ ] **Create new `images` and `labels` directories automatically**: